Huge Iron Age Longhouse Found Beside Viking Ship in Norway

 It is believed that the vessel was a sailboat rather than a rowboat.
 Also found in the mound with the Viking ship was a mysterious anomaly about which the researchers said, “for the moment we interpret it as a later intrusion into the mound.”

 It is believed that the Viking ship burial tradition originated in what is now modern Sweden in the first century AD.
 Research shows that elites in Norway adopted the practice possibly because of interactions with royalty in England .
 Several hundred boat burials have been found over a wide area of northern Europe.
-Based on similar finds, they believe that the most recent Norwegian Viking ship burial dates to the 10 th century AD, the highpoint of the Viking Age .
+Based on similar finds, they believe that the recently discovered Viking ship burial dates to the 10th century AD, the highpoint of the Viking Age .

 Iron Age Center Of Power

 The site’s location probably meant that it was also a trade center.
-Mr Gustavsen told Ancient Origins that given its location near the shore, it is likely that “sea-borne trade would have been important for the development of the site.”
+Gustavsen told Ancient Origins that given its location near the shore, it is likely that “sea-borne trade would have been important for the development of the site.”
 Test excavations were carried out in 2019 at the Gjlellestad site by Norwegian archaeologists.
-A full excavation of the Viking ship burial is expected to take place shortly.
-The researchers also anticipate that the excavations will reveal harbor facilities at the site.
+The researchers also anticipate that excavations will reveal harbor facilities at the site.

 By Ed Whelan